...where resources abound

 (Proof can be valid license, rent receipt or other proof as requested by Court)

-Both parties must be over the age of 18 to apply without parental consent.
-Applicants under 18 must meet other requirements, according to the State of Ohio, prior to applying for a license and should contact the court for requirements.
+Both parties must be over the age of 18 to apply without Juvenile Court approval.
+Applicants 17 years of age must meet other requirements, according to the State of Ohio, prior to applying for a license and should contact the Juvenile Court for requirements.
+Written Confirmation of completion of marriage counseling is required.

 Previously married applicants need a final decree of divorce, judgment entry, or order granting their divorce, dissolution or annulment from their last prior marriage.
-This paperwork must contain the following items: Case Number, date granted (not necessarily same day you were in court), and name of parties.
+This paperwork must contain the following items: The Jurisdiction, Case Number, date granted (not necessarily same day you were in court), The name of parties and of any minor children.
 If the divorce occurred in Erie County, the information can be obtained from the Clerk of Court's office on the 1st.
 Floor of the Courthouse prior to applying for the license.
 If a previous marriage ended in the death of a spouse, a death certificate is required.

 License is valid for 60 days and can be used anywhere in the State of Ohio by Erie County Residents.
 Erie County residents marrying in other states must obtain a license in that state and should contact that state for their requirements.